MicrosoftEdge/WebView2Feedback/specs/RestartRequested.md

             Callback<ICoreWebView2RestartRequestedEventHandler>(
                 [this](ICoreWebView2Environment* sender, IUnknown* args) -> HRESULT
                 {
-                    // Depending on your app experience, you may or may not
+                    // With ciritical priority, you should prompt user
-                    // want to prompt user to restart the app.
+                    // to save their current state and restart the app.
                     RestartIfSelectedByUser();
                     return S_OK;
                 })